snowplow/snowplow/hive/snowplow-etl/README.md

     $ sudo gem install snowplow-etl-0.0.1.gem
     $ bundle install

+If you have any problems installing, it may be because of a missing dependency on the Nokogiri library.
+See the [Installing Nokogiri] [nokogiri] guide for help installing this dependency.

 Now test that the gem was installed successfully:

     $ bundle exec snowplow-etl --version